DaLemonBoi/ChileExpanded/README.md

 ## Contact me

-To contact me either DM me on discord or twitter using Slvt#3013 and @TheRealLemonBoi respectively.
+To contact me either DM me on discord or twitter using `Mommy Lemon#3013` and `@TheRealLemonBoi` respectively.
 Each are open to non-friends.